Censorship in Saudi Arabia

+Saudi Arabia maintains one of the world's most restrictive censorship regimes, characterized by close state monitoring and restrictions of media, internet, and public expression under official state law.

-Multiple forms of media including books, newspapers, magazines, films, television, and content published on the Internet are censored in Saudi Arabia.
+Multiple forms of media including books, newspapers, magazines, films, television, and content published on the Internet are censored in the country.

-The Saudi government closely monitors media and restricts it under official state law.
 Changes have been made to lessen these restrictions; however, some government-led efforts to control information have also drawn international attention.
 In 2014, Reporters Without Borders described the government as, "relentless in its censorship of the Saudi media and the Internet," and in 2018, it ranked Saudi Arabia 169th out of 180 countries for freedom of the press.

 Law and operation

 Though formal laws regarding censorship were not yet in place for Saudi Arabia, hostile conditions in the country led leaders to take on stricter rules that in turn affected the media.
 Specifically, the Iranian Islamic revolution and seizure of the Grand Mosque by extremists in 1979 led the government to crack down on radical Sunnis.
 The government under King Khalid, and later his brother King Fahd, enforced policies to help counteract potential hostility and unrest, such as working closely with the religious establishment to create reforms.

 Government regulation of media was not formally detailed until 1992, when a new wave of discontent emerged.
 The government released a 1992 media policy statement, which outlined aims for journalists including both a religious and political component in favor of Islam and Saudi Arabia respectively.

 Saudi Arabia is distinct from other Gulf Cooperation Council countries in that its constitution does not protect freedom of expression.'
 The Basic Law of Governance, enacted as an informal constitution in 1992, formally specified limits to free expression.
 Article 39 of the kingdom's Basic Law of Governance states that:[The media] is prohibited from committing acts leading to disorder and division, affecting the security of the state and its public relations, or undermining human dignity and rights.The Law of Printing and Publication, enacted in 2003, expanded upon the regulation of media, encompassing books, drawings, writings, photographs, films, recordings, radio and television broadcasts.
 The law, which is enforced by the Ministry of Culture and Information, requires government licensing for any of the aforementioned activities.
 It lays out a series of restrictions, including that the printed matter will not conflict with Sharia law, will not threaten public security, and will not "stir up discord among citizens."
 Though this law was written in the context of print media, it also extends to electronic media.
 In 2007, the Saudi government issued an Anti-Cyber Crimes Law, which lists cyber crimes that can result in imprisonment and fines.
 The law specifically prohibits content that negatively impacts public order, religious values, public morals, and privacy, "through the information network or computers," which can include content that promotes drug use, pornography, gambling, or terrorism.